Burgundians: Imperial politics

 In 455, after the emperor Petronius Maximus was killed after less than three months in power, and Rome was sacked by the Vandals, the Visigothic king Theodoric II acclaimed the Gallo-Roman noble Avitus as emperor.
 In 456 the Burgundian kings Gundioc and Chilperic joined Theoderic, king of the Visigoths, on a successful Roman-backed campaign against the Kingdom of the Suebi in Hispania.
-In October 456 Avitus was overthrown as emperor by Majorian and Ricimer, who became the new emperor and magister militum.
+In October 456 Avitus was overthrown as emperor by Majorian, who became the new emperor, and Ricimer, who became magister militum.
 Soon after this in 456, Marius Aventicensis reported that the Burgundians "occupied part of Gaul and divided the lands with the Gallic senators".
 This may have been based on military agreements already made by Avitus, implied by the Burgundian participation in the Suebian campaign.
 It is also possible that the Gallo-Roman nobility (the senators) didn't accept the new regime in Rome, and wanted to take their defence into their own hands.
-In 457, when the Burgundian soldiers return from Hispania, and some may have now been garrisoned in Lyon, the Continuatio Prosperi Havniensis reported that after the death of the Suebian king in Spain, "Gundioc, king of the Burgundians, with his people and all his forces, entered Gaul to settle", with Gothic approval and friendship.
+In 457, when the Burgundian soldiers returned from Hispania, some may have now been garrisoned in Lyon.
+The Continuatio Prosperi Havniensis also reported that after the death of the Suebian king in Spain, "Gundioc, king of the Burgundians, with his people and all his forces, entered Gaul to settle", with Gothic approval and friendship.

 Majorian asserted himself in Gaul in 458, occupying Lyon and apparently ejecting a Burgundian garrison.
 After Majorian's assassination in 461, Ricimer’s dominance allowed Burgundian influence to grow again.
 Gundioc, his brother-in-law was recognised as magister militum for Gaul, and Burgundian territory expanded along the Rhône valley.

 In 469, Sidonius reported that his own uncle and fellow Gallo-Roman noble named Arvandus, suggested dividing Gaul between the Goths and Burgundians.
 However, he was convicted for treason for his remarks.

-Gundioc died in about 470, succeeded by his brother Chilperic I, who repelled a Visigothic advance in 471, and fought the Alemanni on their northern frontier.
+Gundioc died in about 470, succeeded by his brother Chilperic I, who repelled a Visigothic advance in 471, and fought the Alemanni on the northern frontier.
 In 472, Ricimer and Gundioc's son Gundobad killed Emperor Anthemius; Ricimer’s death shortly afterwards left Gundobad in control at Rome, where he installed Glycerius as emperor.
 Glycerius was deposed in 474, and after this major setback, Gundobad returned to Burgundy, dividing the kingdom with his brothers Godigisel, Chilperic II, and Gundomar I.